cheatham1/SoftwareBook/event_selection.md

 In addition to these preselection cuts, a standard selection is made (in all the analyses except the $$ZZ$$):

-* Leptons: are required to be isolated such that ptcone30/ $$p_T$$ < 0.15 and etcone20/ $$p_T$$ < 0.15.
+* Leptons: leptons are required to be isolated such that ptcone30/ $$p_T$$ < 0.15 and etcone20/ $$p_T$$ < 0.15.
 * Jets: a jet vertex fraction cut is applied.